This post may contain affiliate links. Please see our disclosure policy for more details.

 Add crackers, pretzels, or bread along with fruits and veggies.

-Packed with simple, wholesome ingredients, these vegetable waffles will nourish child and keep them full for longer than your typical waffles.
+Packed with simple, wholesome ingredients, these peanut butter waffles (with veggies) will nourish child and keep them full for longer than your typical waffles.

 If your child’s school is peanut or nut-free, you can sub with sunflower seed butter or tahini.